magma/magma/docs/readmes/basics/quick_start_guide.md

 and importing `admin_operator.pfx`, you should be able to visit the Swagger UI at [https://localhost:9443/swagger/v1/ui](https://localhost:9443/swagger/v1/ui).
 Note that your browser may refuse to accept the server certificate from `localhost:9443`.
-Firefox and Safari will let you override this warning, but Chrome will not.
+Firefox and Safari will let you override this warning.
+Chrome will as well if you type in "thisisunsafe"--see [here](https://www.technipages.com/google-chrome-bypass-your-connection-is-not-private-message) for details.

 ### Connecting Your Local LTE Gateway to Your Local Cloud